mandi-m/moviesite/README.md

 ```

 ## React-Bootstrap-Typeahead
-Wanting to use the powerful <a href="https://twitter.github.io/typeahead.js/" target="_blank">twitter typeahead tool</a>, but finding it difficult to integrate this jquery based JavaScript library into my react component, I instead opted for the <a href="https://www.npmjs.com/package/react-bootstrap-typeahead" target="_blank">React-Bootstrap-Typeahead tool<a>.
+Wanting to use the powerful [twitter typeahead tool](https://twitter.github.io/typeahead.js/), but finding it difficult to integrate this jquery based JavaScript library into my react component, I instead opted for the [React-Bootstrap-Typeahead tool](https://www.npmjs.com/package/react-bootstrap-typeahead).

 The AsyncSearch React component fetches data asynchronously from the Movie Database's API.
 The response is converted to JSON and then the resulting array is set on the local state, which the AsyncTypeahead then uses to render the matching movie results.